 Food Safety Guidelines

-Bacteria may leave noticeable signs of food spoilage such as mold or unusual tastes and odors.
+Some foodborne germs may leave noticeable signs of food spoilage such as mold or unusual tastes and odors.
 These foods should not be eaten.
-Other types of bacteria don’t always leave clear signs, which makes food safety important in reducing your risk of getting sick.
+Other types of foodborne germs don’t always leave clear signs, which makes food safety important for reducing your risk of getting sick.

-To properly store and handle foods, always wash your hands, separate raw meat and poultry from ready-to-eat items, cook food to proper temperatures and refrigerate edible items promptly.
-Check the shelf life of foods with the free app, Is My Food Safe?, to help track the items in your kitchen and reduce your risk of food poisoning.
+To properly store and handle foods, always wash your hands, prevent cross-contamination by separating raw meat and poultry from ready-to-eat items, cook food to proper temperatures and refrigerate perishable items promptly.

 And remember, if you aren't sure how old something is or if it is safe to eat: When in doubt, throw it out!